conveyal/analysis-ui/docs/analysis/index.md

 <figure>
   <img src="../img/destination-travel-time-distribution.png" />
-  <figcaption>The travel time distribution from an origin to a destination, with ticks at the following percentiles: 5, 25, 50, 75, 95</figcaption>
+  <figcaption>The travel time distribution from an origin to a destination</figcaption>
 </figure>

 ## Analysis panel